Welcoming those who are not Jewish…

 What is our approach to interfaith weddings?

 Here at Old York Road Temple-Beth Am, the Clergy recognizes the needs of an evolving Jewish community, while remaining authentic to Jewish tradition.
 We have created a specialized marriage preparation program designed to meet the specific needs of interfaith couples who have chosen to create a Jewish home.
-Rabbi Jake Singer-Beilin and Cantor Elena Zarkh will be available to officiate at interfaith wedding ceremonies.
+Rabbi Shoshanah Tornberg and Cantor Elena Zarkh will be available to officiate at interfaith wedding ceremonies.
 Rabbi Leib is available to counsel interfaith couples, but will defer to his colleague regarding officiation.
 (Please note that our Clergy do not co-officiate with Clergy of other faiths.)